 All in all, Chur is an extremely historic town with so much to offer to its visitors.
 From relaxing in the quiet Old Town to taking a rail journey through the Alps, Chur provides endless activities and charm and is definitely a must-see spot within Switzerland.

-Images and text by Neda Dorudi
+text by Neda Dorudi

 Edited by Stephen Hume